 Always get medical help if you have any doubts about whether it's a stroke or MS. It takes experience to learn how to tell the conditions apart.
 Even then, it may not be clear.
 Given how serious a stroke can be, you're better safe than sorry.

 If it is a stroke, you don't have time to wait.
 Quick treatment can save your life and help prevent long-term problems.
 If it turns out to just be an MS relapse, that's important for your doctor to know, too.
-It could be a sign to make some changes in how you manage your MS.
+It could be a sign to make some changes in how you manage your MS. MS flares may need to be treated in the hospital with IV steroids.
+Pseudoflares caused by infection may also need treatment.

 One of the best things you can do is talk to your doctor about your chances of having a stroke.
 If you have problems like diabetes, heart disease, high blood pressure, or high cholesterol, your risk is higher.
 Your doctor can help you get those under control.